wacncontent/CustomizeTool/addCommentOutput/articles/vpn-gateway/vpn-gateway-configure-vpn-gateway-mp.md

 ![Manage Key](./media/vpn-gateway-configure-vpn-gateway-mp/IC717029.png)

+
 ## Configure your VPN device
+
+
+##<a name="configure-your-vpn-device"></a> Configure your VPN device
+

 After completing the previous steps, you or your network administrator will need configure the VPN device in order to create the connection.
-See [About VPN Devices for Virtual Network <!-- deleted by customization Connectivity](/documentation/articles/vpn-gateway-about-vpn-devices) --><!-- keep by customization: begin --> Connectivity](http://go.microsoft.com/fwlink/p/?LinkID=615934) <!-- keep by customization: end --> for more information about VPN devices.
+See [About VPN Devices for Virtual Network Connectivity](/documentation/articles/vpn-gateway-about-vpn-devices/) for more information about VPN devices.

 After the VPN device has been configured, you can view your updated connection information on the Dashboard page for your VNet.